• Skip to primary navigation

 4. Heat the water over medium heat just until you see bubbles forming at the bottom.
 Turn off heat and remove pot from heat.

 5. Open the can and discard the lid.
-Carefully place the can into the hot water and let 5-8 minutes to make it liquidy.
+Carefully place the can into the hot water and let it liquidy.

-6. Dry off can and pour the sweetened condensed milk into a microwave safe bowl and heat for a minute.
+6. Dry off can and pour the sweetened condensed milk into a microwave safe bowl and heat.

 7. Take the bowl out of the microwave and add both bags of butterscotch chips, vanilla, and salt if using.
 Stir.